SLO-AI/ChatBot/README.md

 Then run `npm browserify` to generate the nlp-bundle.js file.
 You can also add extra packages to the nlp-bundle.js by adding them to index.js.

+For more information on the nlp.js library, please look at [their github](https://github.com/axa-group/nlp.js/).

 ## Hosted on Github
 The website is hosted on [Github](https://slo-ai.github.io/ChatBot).